darveshkumar1610/GitHubTutorials/README.md

 # Mostly used Git Commands:

-- init: Initialize empty git repository in any new folder/directory.
+- **init**: Initialize empty git repository in any new folder/directory.
-- clone:Bring a repository into a folder on our local machine from GitHub
+- **clone**:Bring a repository into a folder on our local machine from GitHub
-- add: Track our files and changes in Git
+- **add**: Track our files and changes in Git
-- commit: Save our files locally.
+- **commit**: Save our files locally.

-- SSH-Key need to generate & setup for access to git.
+-- SSH-Key need to generate & setup for access to git.
   - ssh-keygen -t rsa -b 4096 -C "email@example.com"
   - Copy the content of key.pub to GitHub > Settings > SSH and GPG Keys and use other private key on local machine to access Git repository.

-- push: Upload Git commits to a remote repo like GitHub
+- **push**: Upload Git commits to a remote repo like GitHub
-- pull: Download changes from remote repo to local machine.
+- **pull**: Download changes from remote repo to local machine.

 ```
 git remote add origin <new git-repo>		 # To add new repo as new origin to push/pull